-Mary & Will had a beautiful Bingham hotel wedding in late November.
-The Bingham is a lovely boutique hotel in a Georgian townhouse (With lovely bow windows, as I was informed by Will’s dad!) tucked away in Richmond-upon-Thames, in fact it’s literally on the banks of the Thames – I hadn’t shot a wedding here before, so it was a nice treat.
-I love photographing weddings in Surrey, there’s so many awesome venues, like Pembroke Lodge and Ham Polo Club – both or which are literally stones throwes from The Bingham, but this was my first time at The Bingham – its funny, I’ve been a wedding photographer for 14 years now, yet I’m always discovering something new!
+Mary & Will had a beautiful wedding at the Bingham riverhouse hotel in late November.
+The Bingham is a lovely boutique hotel in a Georgian townhouse (With lovely bow windows, as I was informed by Will’s dad!) tucked away in Richmond-upon-Thames, in fact, it’s literally on the banks of the Thames.
+I love photographing weddings in Surrey, there are so many awesome venues, like Pembroke Lodge and Ham Polo Club – both of which are literally stones throwes from The Bingham, but this was my first time at The Bingham – it’s funny, I’ve been a wedding photographer for 14 years now, yet I’m always discovering something new!

-The Bingham weddings are terribly sophisticated affairs, from its beautiful terraces overlooking the river to it’s sophisticated decor, to its impeccably styled food – every last detail was taken care of.
+The Bingham riverhouse lends itself to terribly sophisticated affairs, from its beautiful terraces overlooking the river to the sophisticated decor to its impeccably styled food – every last detail was taken care of.
 Mary & Will wanted to celebrate with their family and friends and know that everything was completely under control, so the Bingham was the perfect venue.
 As their wedding took place in late November at 4pm – we didn’t get much of a chance to head outside, but with the abundance of wonderful indoor space at The Bingham, we had plenty of options.

 Our coverage started a little before the ceremony in a gorgeous suite at The Bingham, where Mary got ready, wonderfully assisted by her Mum and two best friends – who also had the none-too-small task of affixing ribbons to the many favour baubles – a treat for the guests just in time for Christmas.